 There are other hiking trails in the park but this one is by far the most popular.
 The yellow line indicates the trail.
 Beginning at the park entrance at the top right-hand side, we walked down to the World’s End at the bottom and then came back via Baker’s Falls.
 Total distance: about 9 kilometers with perhaps 90 meters (300′) in altitude gained or lost on the way.
 The terrain is a mix of cloud forest and grassland and the trail is well-worn thanks to the many visitors.

 I found the above GPS track uploaded by Miriup at wikiloc; check it out here.
 Using the slider on the elevation chart, you can walk the trail and get a feel for its ups and downs!
 It really is an easy half-day walk.
 We were definitely the exceptions with our hiking boots, trekking poles and, for some, even full gaiters!
 Shorts and running shoes seem to be more typical!

 A bit further on from Mini World’s End is World’s End itself.
 We arrived there to find the view even more clouded over than the one we had left.
-W e walked into a group of walkers already sitting there on the platforms and gazed into the thick fog.
+A group of walkers was already sitting there on the platforms and gazing into the thick fog.
 While it wasn’t what we were hoping for, it had a beauty of its own.

-I thought of Mount Fuji and a Bonzi tree as I framed the shot below!
+I thought of Mount Fuji and a Bonsai tree as I framed the shot below!